 ROMANCE LANGUAGES MAJOR

-Students majoring in Romance languages will take courses which explore the study of literature, language, culture, and linguistics.
+If you choose a Romance Language major, you will take courses which explore the study of literature, language, and culture.
 Learning these valuable concepts will lead to a development of language proficiency and an insightful discovery of the cultures of areas of the world where these languages are spoken.

 Prepare yourself for a new world